adriano-sick/alura-bytebank/README.md

-# AngularJS "ByteBank" frontend
+# Angular "ByteBank" frontend

-This is simple AnngularJS frontend developed on Alura Angular course</br>
+This is simple Angular frontend developed on Alura Angular course</br>
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.0.4.</br>
 </br>